rtjohnson12/groceries-dataset/README.md

 * Integrate data processing pipeline with database

 At the moment, the sales data is ingested via `.csv` files.
 In the future, I would like to integrate the pre-processing pipeline with a data lake.
-I'm interested in learning more about the update schedule of customer data, e.g. how frequently are our transaction databases being updated?
+I'm also interested in learning more about the update schedule of customer data, e.g. how frequently are our transaction databases being updated?
 Depending on the answer, how quickly can we adapt to surges in demand (as might be the case in for categories in Cluster 1 above)?

 * Develop simple time series models